Basics of Optimization and tuning of Oracle Database Part-2

 In addition to the required initial normalization of all data, it’s, therefore, necessary to verify the necessity to introduce further optimization elements such as:

-- the over the normalization of the info (to make the info structures more frequently accessed more streamlined).
+- The normalization of the info (to make the info structures more frequently accessed, and more streamlined).

 These activities are administered by creating redundancy within the database and properly managing these data structures within the applications.

-Since the appliance impact is often strong and high and therefore the risk of misalignments on the info, the suggested operations must be administered only within the cases necessary and adequately documented.
+Since the appliance impact is often strong and high and therefore the risk of misalignment on the info, the suggested operations must be administered only within the cases necessary and adequately documented.

 The physical design of the database: